 The 100% online taxation module is a new phenomenon for the society and is so much prone to errors.
 Errors of any kind [non-compliance, delays, inaccuracy] whether intentional or unintentional will have a direct hit on the scoring.

-The compliance score of a taxpayer will be placed in the public domain accessible by all and shall be updated regularly.
-It is being presumed that the GSTN will automatically derive the rating based on the above discussed parameters and also publish and update it from time to time.
+The compliance GST score of a taxpayer will be placed in the public domain accessible by all and shall be updated regularly.
+It is being presumed that the GSTN will automatically derive the rating based on the above discussed parameters and also publish and rating update GST from time to time.

 There will also be a provision to black list dealers, if the rating is below average/low, based on the following factors: